-Thus, a preliminary index of viscoelastic behaviour can be defined as the variation of kinetic energy of the rod pre- and postthe first indentation, within the temperature range for each tested tire.
+A preliminary index of viscoelastic behavior can be defined as the variation of kinetic energy of the rod pre- and post- the first indentation, within the temperature range for each tested tire.
 Such index has been chosen for this preliminary analysis because of its physical coherence with the intrinsic concept of dissipation due to viscoelasticity and for the good fitting with the available loss factor master curves.

-The viscoelastic index of three reference tire compounds (A, B and C) as function of the temperature together their fit curves are plotted (Fig. 4).
-The trends show good correlation to loss factor ones, which are normalised due to industrial confidentiality, exhibiting a peak matching with the glassy transition temperature at which occurs the maximum energy loss: on one hand, the tire C seems to be characterised by a higher loss factor peak rather than the others; on the other hand, the tire B seems to exhibit the lowest glassy transition temperature.
+In the first diagram, the viscoelastic index of three reference tire compounds (A, B and C) as function of the temperature together their fit curves.
+The trends show good correlation to loss factor ones, which are normalized due to industrial confidentiality (see the plot below), exhibiting a peak matching with the glassy transition temperature at which occurs the maximum energy loss: on one hand, the tire C seems to be characterized by a higher loss factor peak rather than the others; on the other hand, the tire B seems to exhibit the lowest glassy transition temperature.

-Of course, this represents just an example analysis considering a simple physical-based viscoelastic index, resulted able to provide suitable information concerning the viscoelastic behaviour among the tested tread compounds.
+Of course, this represents just an example analysis considering a simple physical-based viscoelastic index, resulted able to provide suitable information concerning the viscoelastic behavior among the tested tread compounds.
 The effective viscoelastic properties can be determined starting from the results shown, and specific modelling and data processing activities are currently under development in the R&D group.